 Master of Planning/Master of Business Administration

-The Master of Planning/Master of Business Administration dual degree program enables students to understand the conduct and requirements of business, accounting, corporate and strategic planning, real estate marketing and finance.
-Students gain expertise in public policy, city planning and the interpretation of government regulations.
+The USC Master of Planning/Master of Business Administration dual degree program enables students to understand the implications of public policy and planning strategies on both local and global business development.
 Exposure to both fields becomes an educational as well as a professional asset for careers in either public service or private enterprise.
 This dual degree program normally requires five semesters in residence.

 Policy, Planning, and Development

 Economics for Policy, Planning and Development (PPD 501a) – 2 units